atelierspierrot/atelierspierrot/Git-Ignore.md

     Desktop.ini

     # Les Ateliers specifics:

     # the composer lock file
     composer.lock

+    # user defined files
+    user/*

+    # the external packages installed by Composer, Template Engine or others
+    vendor/*
+    bin/vendor/*
+    data/vendor/*
+    src/vendor/*
+    www/vendor/*

-    # the documentation, that is NOT under version-control
+    # the documentation, that is NOT under version-control by default
+    # this may be commented on the "dev" branch
     phpdoc/*

-    # the external packages installed by Composer
-    vendor/*

     # for development ...
-    tmp/*
+    # this may be commented on the "wip" branch
     dev/*
+    build/*

+    # any "tmp*" file or dir
+    tmp*
+    bin/tmp*
+    demo/tmp*
+    data/tmp*
+    user/tmp*
+    src/tmp*
+    www/tmp*

 To use our `commons/gitignore.txt` default file, just run: